If you get injured in one of these common types of motorcycle accidents, who’s at fault? Find out from Mullen & Mullen Law Firm in Dallas.

 However, if you didn’t wear a helmet, and that helmet could have reduced or eliminated your injuries, you likely won’t be able to recover as much compensation.

-If you’re hurt in a motorcycle accident, and you believe a negligent motorist is responsible for your injuries, make sure you talk to a lawyer as fast as possible.
+If you’re hurt in a motorcycle accident, and you believe a negligent motorist is responsible, make sure you talk to a lawyer as fast as possible.
 In Texas, you have just 2 years from the date of your motorcycle accident to file your injury claim.
 And if a government entity is responsible you could have as little as 30 days to file a notice of claim.